Choosing Everything: Why Queerness Is Freedom To Me

 And, because we are so conditioned to get specific — to pick a team — we still feel, even in 2021, that wanting sexual relationships with people of different genders, often simultaneously, makes us indecisive when in reality, many of us, after years of struggling, have finally arrived as our whole selves.

 It makes sense if you think about how our culture is so obsessed not only with binaries, but also with choosing one thing.
-We don’t think twice about asking our children what their favorite color is.
-Or asking our date about their favorite film.
+We don’t think twice about asking our children what their favourite colour is.
+Or asking our date about their favourite film.
 We want so badly for people to choose, to be decisive about one person or one gender or one sexual orientation.
-And then we get confused when The One isn’t enough, when we realize we don’t work that way.
+And then we get confused when The One isn’t enough, when we realise we don’t work that way.

 Queerness isn’t just about sexuality and gender.
 It’s also about embracing healthy lifestyles that do not fit into a white, patriarchal, heteronormative box.
 This goes beyond intimate partnerships and intersects with inclusion of all people who deserve love, autonomy, pleasure, and joy.